oVirt/ovirt-site/source/feature/multihostnetworkconfiguration.html.md

 The 'UpdateNetworkCommand' will be changed to a non-transactive.
 Its execution will be consisted of 2 steps:
 # Updating the network logical definition on the DB and handles vnic profile accordingly (remove all if network changed to non-vm network) will run in a new transaction scope.

-1. Applying the network changes by executing a 'setup network' command for each host which the network is assigned to.
+1. Applying the network changes by executing a 'setup networks' command for each host which the network is assigned to.
+2. Save the network changes to the host upon a successful 'setup networks'

 The Setup Networks command will use the 'sync network' for the modified network.
 A dedicated multiple action runner will be added to run the 'Setup Networks' commands in parallel.